ri0day/alidns-webhook-with-role/README.md

 # alidns-webhook-with-role
-This repo basicly is an clone of [original repo](https://github.com/pragkent/alidns-webhook) ,except add support alicloud role authentication
+This repo is based on [pragkent/alidns-webhook](https://github.com/pragkent/alidns-webhook), added ram role authentication support

 ## Why
-if the cluster is already running on aliyun ,we can avoid pass plain text accesskey and secretkey to webhook configuration,which  reduce attack surfaces and forget about key rotation
+if the kubernetes cluster is running on aliyun ecs or ack,we can use EcsRamRole instead of accesskey ,which  reduce attack-surface and forget about key rotation

 ## How
-add `authmode` in webhook config field , expected  args:`ak`, `role`
+add `authmode` in webhook config field , expected  args: `ak`, `role`

 **AK mode Example:**